FISHARMNIC/HAMprimeC2/README.md

 ### Compiler 2

 ---
 This is a the second compiler that I have developed for HAM prime.
-So far it lacks many features that existed in the original HAM prime compiler.
-However, this new compiler is much more optimized and has less bugs than the original.
+So far it lacks some features that existed in the original HAM prime compiler (mainly floats).
+However, this new compiler is much more optimized and has less bugs than the [original](https://github.com/FISHARMNIC/HAMprime).

 ## See examples [here](https://github.com/FISHARMNIC/HAMprimeC2/tree/main/test/working)